Open position: Atmospheric Inverse modelling of GHG fluxes

 The main work tasks can be summarised as follows:

-- Combine a numerical weather prediction model with Lagrangian transport and land surface models and in situ GHG concentrations measurements from a new cluster of atmospheric towers within the inverse modelling framework to simulate land-atmosphere exchange fluxes at local to regional scales.
+- Combine a numerical weather prediction model with a Lagrangian transport model, land surface models, and in situ GHG concentrations measurements from a new cluster of atmospheric towers within the inverse modelling framework to simulate land-atmosphere exchange fluxes at local to regional scale.
+The on-job training both within and outside Czech Republic is expected.

-- Exploit multidisciplinary data sources to be integrated into landscape scale inversion including e.g. surface-based and airborne observations from recent monitoring campaigns in the Czech Republic, or satellite retrievals.
+- Exploit multidisciplinary data sources to be integrated into landscape scale inversion including, e.g., surface-based and airborne observations from recent monitoring campaigns in Central Europe, or satellite retrievals.

 - Explore the connection between land cover, land use, and land management with GHG fluxes.